-This handy utility takes any sort of input file and creates a pcap showing this file being downloaded from a remote web server.
-The pcap is a full tcp stream from syn to fin and all the sequence numbers and checksums and all that are correct.
+This handy utility takes any sort of input file and creates a pcap showing this file being downloaded from a remote web server, or the file being transferred via smtp/pop3/imap.
+The pcap is a full tcp stream from syn to fin and all the sequence numbers and checksums are all correct.